-- the audio device you’re using to listen through would prevent that loud noise from reaching your eardrums?
+- The audio device you’re using to listen through would prevent that loud noise from reaching your eardrums?

-- the system that’s picking up your microphone would block that noise from being transmitted to listeners on the other end?
+- The system that’s picking up your microphone would block that noise from being transmitted to listeners on the other end?

 Enter ANC at the mic, or multi-microphone noise cancellation.

 Let’s face it, we’ve all experienced making a phone call from a noisy street, busy restaurant or crowded public space in which the symphony of background noises can make it impossible to hear an incoming call.
-Worse yet, none of us wants to be the person in this situation who is yelling into their phone in an attempt to be heard.
+Worse yet, none of us wants to be the person in this situation who is yelling into their phone to be heard.

 Feedforward vs. Feedback Microphones

 Whether using a feedforward or feedback microphone for noise reduction, ANC at the mic requires a digital signal processor (DSP) or other ANC processing hardware to deal with noise filtering and map noise signals to what users will actually hear.
-While external feedforward microphones have the best noise sensitivity, they are susceptible to short burst high-frequency background noises, which could be amplified.
-Feedback microphones, on the other hand, capture sound that more accurately reflects noise the wearer actually hears because the mic is located inside the ear device.
+While external feedforward microphones have the best noise sensitivity, they are susceptible to short-burst high-frequency background noises, which could be amplified.
+Feedback microphones, on the other hand, capture sound that more accurately reflects noise the wearer hears because the mic is located inside the ear device.
 The best — and most expensive — option, hybrid ANC, combines the best of both worlds (external feedforward mics and internal feedback mics) to deliver optimal noise cancellation.

-To ameliorate this issue, most modern mobile phones leverage a multimicrophone design to cancel out ambient noise from voice signals.
+While ANC has been used in headphones for people listening to music for years, advanced ANC technology only recently came to microphones for voice applications.
+Today, most modern mobile phones leverage a multimicrophone ANC design to cancel out ambient noise from voice signals.
 Sound is captured from the microphone furthest from a speaker’s mouth — the noise signal — and from one closest to the mouth — the desired voice signal.
 From there, each signal is processed to cancel the unwanted noise from the desired signal, producing improved voice sound quality.

-- a front port, which is usually oriented toward the desired sound
+- A front port, which is usually oriented toward the desired sound.

-- another port that’s more distant
+- Another port that’s more distant.

 Noise cancellation at the microphone doesn’t help you but allows others to hear you better, picking up your voice while ignoring any background noise.

 Essentially, one microphone is located close to your mouth to pick up your voice while another further away microphone picks up noises from your surroundings.
 DSP algorithms then work to remove any external noise, leaving your voice — and your voice only.
 In a noisy environment, both microphones receive noises at similar levels, but the mic closest to someone’s mouth receives the desired voice signal more strongly.
-Thus, if the external ambient noise signal is subtracted from the voice signal, much of the undesirable noise is cancelled out while the sound the listener wants to hear is retained.
+Thus, if the external ambient noise signal is subtracted from the voice signal, much of the undesirable noise is canceled while the sound the listener wants to hear is retained.

 Cardinal Peak’s deep expertise with ANC at the microphone allowed us to recently complete a project that required audio filtering in a noisy environment.
 If you’re curious about voice assistants and the neural network software and new hardware that allows the use of voice technologies in low-power applications, check out this blog post.
-For more information on how we can support your next active noise-cancellation technology project from initial architecture through product release, reach out to us today!
+For more information on how we can support your next ANC technology project from initial architecture through product release, reach out to us today!